| What dances do

 Typically we might start with Buttered Peas (a simple Northumbrian dance for 2 couple sets where you and your partner dance with a different couple each time) and Virginia Reel (a longways set dance popular in both Scottish & English traditions).
 Common dances to end the evening with are Riverside Jig (a modern Scottish dance) and Circassian Circle (a traditional way to end Scottish ceilidhs; for weddings we have a customised variant that features the bridal couple in the middle of the circle).
 Back

-The band need a space ideally at least 3m wide by 2m deep plus space to the front on each side for our two PA speaker stands (approximately 1m2 floor area for each).
+Ideally the band need a space at least 3m wide by 2m deep plus space to the front on each side for our two PA speaker stands (approximately 1m2 floor area for each).
 We recommend a stage is provided for the band if possible - this allows the band, and particularly the dance caller, to be seen and offers some protection to our sound equipment and instruments from the exuberance of the dancers.
 The caller usually needs to be able to get onto the dance floor to help set up the dancers, so a low stage, or front steps for higher stages, is best.

 A wooden floor is best for dancing.
 However a portable disco dance floor laid over carpet is usually not large enough for ceilidh dancing and can cause people to trip as they dance over the edges, so it may be better to go without.
-For marquees on a lawn, some form of flooring is usually needed, at least for the band, with hard flooring being preferable to matting (as this is usually made up of separate pieces tacked together, dancers easily catch their heels in the loose joins and fall).
+For marquees on a lawn, some form of flooring is usually needed, at least for the band, with hard flooring being preferable to matting (as this is usually made up of separate pieces tacked together, dancers easily catch their feet in the loose joins and fall).
 Back

 We take our electrical safety and the protection of our PA equipment very seriously.
 We always check the socket we are plugging into with a socket tester and will not use any socket which the tester shows is incorrectly wired.
 We then plug in a Masterplug RCD adapter and a Surge Guard four socket extension lead before connecting our PA.
 Our PA equipment is checked by visual inspection (as detailed on page 18 of the Health & Safety Executive INDG247 leaflet Electrical Safety for Entertainers and in Maintaining Portable and transportable electrical equipment) with additional electrical tests ('PAT test') where applicable.
-Back

 We are happy to give you access to a microphone for speeches/announcements.
 There would be no extra charge if required for a time when our PA is already set up for your event, e.g. in our half-time break, and can be arranged by speaking to us when we arrive.
 If you need us to arrive earlier in order to provide this prior to the ceilidh (e.g. for wedding speeches), we would need to make an additional charge for our time.